AztecProtocol/aztec-packages/yarn-project/boxes/blank-react/README.md

 import TestContractArtifactJson from './test_contract.json' assert { type: 'json' };
 ```

-After compiling, you can re-deploy the upated noir smart contract from the web UI.
-The function interaction forms are generated from parsing the ContractABI, so they should update automatically after you recompile.
+After compiling, you can re-deploy the updated noir smart contract from the web UI.
+The function interaction forms are generated from parsing the contract artifacts, so they should update automatically after you recompile.

 ## Learn More